craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/a_ Chapter One - Introduction.md

 Many Goblin of Kailkeep are loyal to the Kobolds, creating entertainment and material products for them.
 While these workers are respected as an integral part of Kailkeep's economy, they are still considered cannon-fodder to their Masters.

 #### Goblin Dissenters
 Not all of the Goblin of Kailkeep are loyal to the Kobolds.
 Some clans fight their way through Kailkeep as a Human would, wishing to ascend and escape.
+Generally, these Goblins will gather under the banner of a Blood Clan, more for survival than relation.

 #### Red Gnoll
 The Gnoll that come to or find themselves in Kailkeep develop a red tint to their fur from the dust and stone.
 Many Gnoll find their hunger satisfied in Kailkeep and stay upon their ascension, but some do not, and are cast to the lower levels or killed.